Teradata/r-driver/README.md

 <a name="Using"></a>

-### Using the Teradata SQL Driver for R
+### Using the Driver

-Your R script calls the `DBI::dbConnect` function to open a connection to the Teradata Database.
+Your R script calls the `DBI::dbConnect` function to open a connection to the database.

 You may specify connection parameters as a JSON string, as named arguments, or using a combination of the two approaches.
 The `DBI::dbConnect` function's first argument is an instance of `teradatasql::TeradataDriver`.
 The `DBI::dbConnect` function's second argument is an optional JSON string.
 The `DBI::dbConnect` function's third and subsequent arguments are optional named arguments.